Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Renault being a luxury car and the Opel representing large family car vehicle class.
 The first one has a Renault-engineered powertrain under the hood, a 4-cylinder, 16-valves 170hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 175hp engine designed by Opel.

-SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Renault being a slightly better choice apparently.
-Moving further on, let's take a closer look at some additional safety-related facts.
+SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault being a slightly better choice apparently.
+Still, apart from the official crash test results there are other things we need to be aware of.
 The first vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
-Furthermore, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 9% more metal.
+Furthermore, taking kerb weight as an important factor into account, the French car offers a marginal difference of 9% more metal.

 Performance & Fuel economyOpel is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 220 kilometers per hour, 10km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 9.2 liters of fuel per 100 kilometers (31 mpg), in combined cycle.